-Originally known as Eagle Island Point Light, the station was built on the northeast corner of the island on a six-acre point deeded to the government in 1837 by local landowner John C. Gray.
-The conical, twenty-five-foot tower was built of rubblestone and topped by a wrought iron, octagonal lantern room, and a one-and-a-half story rubblestone dwelling was constructed nearby for the keeper.
+Originally known as Eagle Island Point Lighthouse, the station was built on the northeast corner of the island on a six-acre point deeded to the government in 1837 by local landowner John C. Gray.
+The conical, twenty-five-foot tower was built of rubblestone and topped by a wrought iron, octagonal lantern room.
+Mr. Hildreth, the contractor for the station, also built a one-and-a-half-story rubblestone dwelling near the tower for the keeper.

-In 1857, a wooden dwelling framed in hemlock and covered with clapboard pine replaced the original stone keeper’s dwelling.
+A wooden dwelling, framed in hemlock and covered with clapboard pine, replaced the original stone keeper’s dwelling in 1857.
 This residence had three rooms downstairs, four bedrooms on the second floor, and a workshop connecting the building to the lighthouse tower.

 Keepers also had to buy their own uniforms and provide food for themselves and their families, not easy on a meager salary.
 Steam heat was added to the keeper’s dwelling in 1908, and an indoor toilet in 1949.

-Under the Maine Lights Program the lighthouse was transferred to the Eagle Light Caretakers.
+Under the Maine Lights Program, the lighthouse was transferred to Eagle Light Caretakers.
 The station remains an active aid to navigation.